MasicoreLord/Color-UI-theme-project/README.md

 # Color-UI-theme-project

+##Install Instructions:
-##Install Instructions:/n*Copy the Color-UI folder from this directory
+*Copy the Color-UI folder from this directory to /usr/share/themes!
-to
-/usr/share/themes!